 The Gothic interior is grandiose, preserving several masterpieces, in particular the marble Monument of Ilaria del Carretto carved by Jacopo della Quercia, a very old wooden crucifix, or the nearby Cathedral Museum.

-Read St Martin’s cathedral of Lucca
+→ Read also the page St Martin’s cathedral of Lucca

 San Michele in Foro church